 Mod.
-Number Proposed Submission City Plan Part 2 Reference Modification Proposed Reason for Modification MM115 Supporting text to Policy E1, paragraph 3.87, page 188 E1 Opportunity site for business and warehouse uses Amend last sentence of supporting text at paragraph 3.87 to read: Regard should be given to the need to conserve and enhance biodiversity in accordance with CP10 Biodiversity and DM37 Green Infrastructure and Nature Conservation.
-In accordance with Policy DM37, development proposals must demonstrate that any adverse effects would not undermine the objectives of the designation, features of interest/importance and/or integrity of the area and that impacts can be mitigated and biodiversity net gains achieved.
-For consistency and to better accord with NPPF.
-MM116 Appendix 2, page 198 Appendix 2 Parking Standards Add wording before table in Appendix 2: Where the parking standards set out below refer to a revoked use class the relevant standard should be applied as if they refer to the corresponding use in the new Use Class Order which came into effect in September 2020.
+Number Proposed Submission City Plan Part 2 Reference Modification Proposed Reason for Modification the objectives of the designation, features of interest/importance and/or integrity of the area and that impacts can be mitigated and biodiversity net gains achieved.
+MM148 Supporting text to Policy E1, paragraph 3.87 page 188 Policy E1 Opportunity Site for business and warehouse uses Add new sentence to the end of paragraph 3.87 to read: The design and materials used in development will be expected to reflect the setting and natural beauty of the National Park and should reflect the South Downs Integrated Landscape Character Assessment (SDILCA), specifically the Landscape Management and Development Considerations described in Appendix A, Landscape Type A: Open Downland and A2: Adur to Ouse Open Downs area# Add new footnote: #South Downs Landscape Character Assessment (LCA) 2020 For consistency MM149 Appendix 2, page 198 Appendix 2 Parking Standards Add wording before table in Appendix 2: Where the parking standards set out below refer to a revoked use class the relevant standard should be applied as if they refer to the corresponding use in the new Use Class Order which came into effect in September 2020.
 For example, use class A1 has been revoked and is replaced by use class E(a).
 For clarity given changes to Use Class Order.
+MM150 Appendix 4 - Policy H2 Urban Fringe Housing Appendix 4 Policy H2 Urban Fringe Housing Site Maps Delete indicative map titled 'Land at and adjoining Horsdean Recreation Ground': As consequence of proposed deletion of site allocation in response to further

 Mod.
-Number Proposed Submission City Plan Part 2 Reference Modification Proposed Reason for Modification MM117 Appendix 4 - Policy H2 Urban Fringe Housing Site Maps, page 211 Appendix 4 Policy H2 Urban Fringe Housing Site Maps Delete indicative map titled 'Land at and adjoining Horsdean Recreation Ground': As consequence of proposed deletion of site allocation in response to further evidence relating to site developability (Urban Fringe Assessment 2021 Update).
-MM118 Appendix 4 - Policy H2 Urban Fringe Housing Site Maps, page 215 Appendix 4 Policy H2 Urban Fringe Housing Site Maps Amend the site boundary of the indicative map titled 'Land at former nursery, Saltdean' (see also proposed changes to the Policy Map).
+Number Proposed Submission City Plan Part 2 Reference Modification Proposed Reason for Modification Site Maps, page 211 Land at and adjoining Horsdean Recreation Ground, Patcham.
+A27 By-pass Regarde Avenue Bracaide Avenue Bracaide Avenue Wider Urban Fringe Site (H2) Wider Urban Fringe Site (as assessed in the 2014 & 2015 Urban Fringe Assessment Studies) evidence relating to site developability (Urban Fringe Assessment 2021 Update).
+MM151 Appendix 4 - Policy H2 Urban Fringe Housing Site Maps, page 215 Appendix 4 Policy H2 Urban Fringe Housing Site Maps Amend the site boundary of the indicative map titled 'Land at former nursery, Saltdean' (see also proposed changes to the Policy Map).
 New map is shown below: Amendment to boundary of Policy H2 Site 46a to remove land in the ownership of a neighbouring landowner.

 Mod.
-Number Proposed Submission City Plan Part 2 Modification Proposed Reason for Modification Reference Land at former nursery, Saltdean.
-Wider Urban Fringe Site (as assessed in the 2014 & 2015 Urban Fringe Assessment Studies)
+Number Proposed Submission City Plan Part 2 Reference Modification Proposed Reason for Modification Key Housing Site (H2) Wider Urban Fringe Assessment Studies)